-As at the end of the reporting period, the maximum exposure to credit risk arising from receivables is represented by the carrying amounts in the statement of financial position.
+As at the end of the reporting period, the maximum exposure to credit risk arising from trade receivables and contract assets are represented by the carrying amounts in the statement of financial position.

 Management has taken reasonable steps to ensure that receivables that are neither past due nor impaired are stated at their realisable values.
 A significant portion of these receivables are regular customers that have been transacting with the Group.
 The Group uses ageing analysis to monitor the credit quality of the receivables.
-Any receivables having significant balances past due more than 180 days, which are deemed to have higher credit risk, are monitored individually.
+Any receivables having significant balances past due more than 90 days, which are deemed to have higher credit risk, are monitored individually.